Plant Generation Software Packages

 TreeFactory

-Tree Druid Plugin for 3D modeller Carrara ($80), also available as a standalone app ($100) Includes 36 trees. an old program by this name had very crude, unrealistic plants (left) Tree Druid Tree Druid
+Tree Druid Plugin for 3D modeler Carrara ($80), also available as a standalone app ($100) Includes 36 trees. an old program by this name had very crude, unrealistic plants (left) Tree Druid Tree Druid

 Plant Software: Old/Historical